ferdinandhof/familyfeud/README.md

 # FamilyFeud
-This is a angular app to play family feud with all your friends.
+This is an angular app which provides picture and sound to host a family feud party with your friends.
 It contains a catalog of 100 questions which is easily expandable.
+Simply install the app and run it in a chrome browser.
+Control the app with your keyboard and optionally with buzzers mapped to certain keys.
+The app contains all the iconic sounds from the real show and three different styles of background music to go along with it.

 ## Run the app
-1. First you need to install node.js and then angular.cli
+1. Install [node.js](https://nodejs.org/en/) and then [angular.cli](https://angular.io/cli) `npm install -g @angular/cli`
-2. Then install all dependencies `npm i`.
+2. Install all dependencies `npm i`.
-3. Run `ng serve` for a dev server.
+3. Run `ng serve` for a webserver which hosts the app.
-For best results open the app in Chrome.
+4. Open the app in Chrome.
+Or run Chrome in Kiosk mode (see below)

 ### Start in Chrome Kiosk
 Run `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --kiosk --app=http://localhost:4200` in terminal.